Dark-Dionysos/Rime-Rime-Wade-Giles-Romanization/README.md

 # Wade-Giles Romanization Input Schema for Rime
 This is an input schema for [Rime](https://rime.im/), with which you can input Chinese character through Wade-Giles Romanization.

-This schema is standalone version, and is independent of any other schemas, which is suitable for those who don't want to have other schemas on their disk.
-Further, the schema provides the reverse lookup function, and this function depend on the existence of luna_pinyin, stroke and jyut6ping3 schema.
+This schema is a standalone version (independent of any other schemas) which is suitable for those who don't want to have other schemas on their disk.
+Further, the schema provides the reverse lookup function, and this function depends on the existence of luna_pinyin, stroke and jyut6ping3 schema.
 ## Installation
 For Windows 11 user:
 1. Download and install the [Weasel](https://rime.im/download/)